-Jonathan Orszag is a Senior Managing Director and member of the Executive Committee.
+Jonathan Orszag is a Senior Managing Director and Member of the Global Executive Committee.
 As a consultant, Orszag has conducted economic and financial analysis on a wide range of complex issues in antitrust, regulatory, policy, and litigation matters for corporations and public-sector entities.
 These engagements have involved a wide array of mergers and other economic matters in various markets, such as the sports, media, telecommunications, retail, healthcare, financial services, and high-tech industries.
 He has testified before the United States Congress, U.S. and international courts, the European Court of First Instance, and U.S. and international regulatory authorities on competition and economic policy issues.

 Prior to entering the private sector, Orszag served as the Assistant to the U.S. Secretary of Commerce and Director of the Office of Policy and Strategic Planning.
 In this capacity, Orszag was the Secretary of Commerce’s chief policy adviser and was responsible for coordinating the development and implementation of policy initiatives, from telecommunications issues to international trade issues.
 Previously, Orszag served as an Economic Policy Advisor on President Clinton’s National Economic Council.
 In 1999, the Corporation for Enterprise Development awarded Orszag its leadership award for “forging innovative public policies to expand economic opportunity in America.”

-Orszag received a M.Sc. from Oxford University, which he attended as a Marshall Scholar.
+Orszag received a MSc from Oxford University, which he attended as a Marshall Scholar.
 He graduated summa cum laude in Economics from Princeton University, was elected to Phi Beta Kappa, and was named a USA Today All-USA College Academic Team.
 He is also a graduate of Phillips Exeter Academy.